cortes-ciriano-lab/CancerGenomicsCourse_EMBL-EBI/docs/Alignment.md

 **TODO**: Could you quickly check the quality of your data?
 Compare the generated results to the high- and low-quality examples shown [here](https://www.bioinformatics.babraham.ac.uk/projects/fastqc/)

 ## Trimming adapters
+The adapter trimming step is essential in sequencing workflows to remove adapter sequences introduced during library preparation.
+Adapters are short DNA sequences used to ligate sequencing primers to the target DNA fragments.
+Still, if left untrimmed, they can lead to false-positive alignments, decreased mapping efficiency, and affect downstream analyses.
+By accurately trimming adapters, researchers can improve the accuracy of sequence alignment, enhance mapping rates, and reduce the potential for bias or artefacts in downstream analysis pipelines.
+Here we use [SeqPurge](https://pubmed.ncbi.nlm.nih.gov/27161244/).

+We do it first for the tumour reads:
 ```
 OUT_TRIM=$OUT_FOLDER/trimmed_reads
 mkdir -p $OUT_TRIM